 Apples are number 1 on the Environmental Working Group’s Dirty Dozen list of the most pesticide-laden fruits and vegetables!
 For this reason, be sure to choose organic apples.
-In general, “softer” varieties of apple are better for sauce.
+In general, “softer” varieties of apple are better for the sauce.
 Consider trying Jonathan, Jonagold, Gala, Pippin, or McIntosh.
-Try using multiple varieties for sauce with a complex flavor.
+Try using multiple varieties for a sauce with a complex flavor.

-I use filtered water for my cooking liquid, but apple juice or cider will work as well, and will enhance the apple flavor of your sauce.
+I use filtered water for my cooking liquid, but apple juice or cider will work as well and will enhance the apple flavor of your sauce.
 Just pay attention to the type of juice or cider you buy…you don’t want to ruin wonderful organic apples with non-organic cooking liquid!
 Also, juice and cider are heavy on the sugar, so if you use them, cut back or eliminate other sweeteners.

 Cinnamon is a natural for enhancing the flavor of apples while they are cooking.
 But did you know that cloves, nutmeg, and even a little allspice can really kick your sauce up a notch in the flavor department?
 Lemon rind too — peel strips from a washed lemon, taking care that none of the white pith is included.